UnicodeError0041/ChatGPT-syntax-highlight-for-more-languages-userscript/README.md

 1. Install the [TamperMonkey](https://tampermonkey.net) extension for your browser.
 2. Download the script by clicking [here](https://github.com/UnicodeError0041/ChatGPT-syntax-highlight-for-more-languages-userscript/raw/main/ChatGPT-syntax-highlight-for-more-languages.user.js).

-## 3rd party languages

-> 📃 **Note:** By third party languages I refer to the languages not bundled with the core [highlight.js](https://github.com/highlightjs/highlight.js) library.
+## Disable Additional Languages

-Support of third-party languages can be disabled, by setting the `ALLOW_THIRD_PARTY_LANGUAGE_HIGHLIGHTS` constant at the top of the script to `false`.
+If you prefer not to load the additional community-supported languages, you can disable this feature by setting the `ALLOW_THIRD_PARTY_LANGUAGE_HIGHLIGHTS` constant at the top of the script to `false`.

-This way only languages of the core [highlight.js](https://github.com/highlightjs/highlight.js) library will be highlighted.
+This will restrict syntax highlighting to only the core languages bundled with highlight.js.

 ## Adding languages